scottvr/phart/README.md

 ### Label Synthesis and Multiline BBoxes

-When `--labels` is enabled and a node does not define `label`, PHART can synthesize label text from ordered attribute paths:
+When node labels are enabled with `--labels` (or `--node-labels`), and a node does not define `label`, PHART can synthesize label text from ordered attribute paths:

 ```bash
 phart --labels --bboxes --bbox-multiline-labels \